 Page after tedious page of text and picture, stalked by monotones that insist on reading the screen to you, have tormented a whole generation of employees.
 Microlearning is on a mission to recapture their lost enthusiasm.
 And gamification is its secret weapon.

 Gamification conquers boredom.
-Gamification builds familiar elements of games into the learning experience, injecting tactical external rewards to motivate eager participation among learners.
-Point scoring, competitions, reward badges, rules of play, sudden death, and unlocking multiple knowledge achievement levels, like in video games, generate a powerful combination of extrinsic learning motivators that simply work.
+Gamification builds familiar elements of games into the learning experience, which, when done well, stir each learner’s intrinsic motivation to improve.
+Point scoring, competitions, reward badges, rules of play, sudden death, and unlocking multiple knowledge achievement levels, like in video games, generate a powerful combination of learning motivators that simply work.

 Yes and no. Mobile-first microlearning systems are not generally suited to deliver long SCORM courses built for a desktop web environment.
 But Surge9 supports microcourses along with many other content types.
 Our microcourse format is designed specifically to let you convert your SCORM course material into bite-sized chunks ideal for microlearning.
 This means our customers who have made a large investment in SCORM courses can drastically reduce the cost of creating new microlearning programs by repurposing content assets they already have.

-The training programs we are accustomed to deliver on our LMSs were designed on a prescriptive model.
-We decided what our employees needed to learn and enrolled them in courses we thought would give it to them.
-At the end we presented them with questions to answer to see if they learned it.
+The training programs we are accustomed to deliver on our LMSs were designed on a prescriptive model — that is, we decided what our employees needed to learn and we put them in courses to learn it.
+At the end we gave them a test to figure out if they learned it.

 Microlearning is a more active, learner-centred approach to training.
 The questions usually come first.
 Based on each learner’s answers, Surge9 diagnoses their competency gaps and designs a personalized program for them.
 It suggests a unique sequence of different kinds of learning content.
 It accompanies them with personalized feedback, delivering simultaneous insights about how others in their peer group are doing and what they found useful.
 And it may engage them in learning games and challenges with multiple achievement levels, which can be competitive or not.
 Then Surge9 begins the cycle again, asking new questions that move them another step forward.